 After the site has been selected, a solid base pad that will not shift or settle should be provided.
 The base pad should not come in contact with the foundation or side of the structure because sound may be transmitted to the residence.
+The top of the pad should be at least two inches above grade to give sufficient height for defrost ice build up during freezing winter temperatures.
+See Figure 2.
 The pad should be located far enough away from the structure so the outdoor unit is not closer than its minimum distances.
-See Figure 1.
-Set the outdoor unit upon the pad with care to avoid damage..
+See Figure 1. set the outdoor unit upon the pad with care to avoid damage.